josephramsay/lds_replicate/README.md

 16. Property 'geocolumn'.
 Used as the name for the output geometry column nominally set to _shape_.

 17. Property 'epsg'.
 Specifies the required EPSG number to affect a projection change.
 If left blank the source projection will be retained.
+NB.
+If a new EPSG has been specified the desired projection is stored in the layer config file/table for future reference (This assignment will survive subsequent cleaning).
+Replicating a layer/group will not rewrite any previous EPSG assignments unless these are explictly requested.
+If a layer is incrementally capable changing the EPSG will have the affect of creating any new features in the requested SR but leaving existing features in the original.
+These rules apply to group EPSG assignment

 18. Property 'cql'.
 Sets a cql filter for the layer.
   1. The user is responsible for constructing well-formed CQL filters.